About the Cryosphere

 - Lake and River Ice: freezeup/breakup, thickness, snow on ice

-- Glaciers, Ice Caps, Ice sheets: mass balance (accumulation/ablation), thickness, area, length (geometry), firn temperature, velocity, snowline/equilibrium line, icebergs, snow on ice
+- Glaciers, Ice Caps, Ice sheets, Ice Shelves, and Icebergs: mass balance (accumulation/ablation), thickness, area, length (geometry), firn temperature, velocity, snowline/equilibrium line, snow on ice

-- Frozen Ground/Permafrost: soil temperature/thermal state, active layer thickness, borehole temperature, extent, snow cover
+- Permafrost and Seasonally Frozen Ground: soil temperature/thermal state, active layer thickness, borehole temperature, extent, snow cover

 These are defined in the Glossary.